-When the host connects to the target, the file ~/.ssh/known\hosts (on the host) is consulted when using hosts.equiv with RSA host authentication to check the public key of the target.
+When the host the the file connects to target, ~/.ssh/known hosts (on the host) is consulted when using hosts.equiv with RSA host authentication to check the public key of the target.
 The key must be listed in this file to be accepted.
-When the host connects to the target for the first time, you will be asked to store the target's RSA pubic key to your ~/.ssh/known\hosts.
+When the host connects to the target for the first time, you will be asked to store the target's RSA public key to your ~/.ssh/known hosts.
 If you agree to do this, then the host will be able to connect to the target without entering a password.